tskit-dev/tutorials/getting_started.md

 ```

 :::{note}
-Tree sequences are optimised to iterate over sites in a genome, for all samples.
-It is
+Tree sequences are optimised to look at all samples at one site, then all samples at an
-much less efficient to iterate over samples, getting the entire genome for each sample
+adjacent site, and so on along the genome.
+It is much less efficient look at all the
+sites for a single sample, then all the sites for the next sample, etc. In other words,
-in turn.
-Nevertheless, all the alleles for a single sample can be obtained via the
+you should generally iterate over sites, not samples.
+Nevertheless, all the alleles for
+a single sample can be obtained via the
 {meth}`TreeSequence.haplotypes()<tskit.TreeSequence.haplotypes>` method.
 :::